New Job Support Scheme announced

 A new bursary has been made available to help encourage young people across Wychavon to enroll in an apprenticeship.

-Apprentices can apply for our new apprenticeship bursary to help them cover the costs of travel, clothing and tools or equipment.
+Apprentices can apply for Wychavon District Council’s new Apprenticeship bursary to help them cover the costs of travel, clothing and tools or equipment.

 Apprentices can claim the following, where applicable:

 - Maximum of £50 per month for up to 6 months for travel expenses